redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 ## Installing the Undercloud with Instack

-1. Make sure you are logged into the node you want to install the undercloud on as a non-root user.
-For a virt setup this will be VM called "instack" for a bare metal setup this will your selected host.
+1. Make sure you are logged in, as a non-root user, to the node you want to install the undercloud on.
+For a virt setup this will be a VM called "instack", for a bare metal setup this will be the host you selected while preparing the environment.
 2. Enable the RDO icehouse repository sudo yum install -y http://rdo.fedorapeople.org/openstack-icehouse/rdo-release-icehouse.rpm